-In an attempt to untangle a few knots in the Phalen family tree, I’m going to begin with this “knot” in particular.
-I should have begun with a post listing the names of all the children of Andrew Jackson Phalen and his wife Mary Jane Kimbleton (aka Foster) but I’ll work my way back in that direction.
-Eventually.
+In an attempt to untangle a few knots in the Phalen family tree, I’m going to begin with this “knot” in particular, one with which I am more familiar.
+See the blog post Children of Andrew J. Phalen and Mary Jane Kimbleton for a full list of all their children.

 Margaret Jane Phalen was the fourth child (of record) of Andrew Jackson Phalen and Mary Jane Kimbleton.
 She was born 19 December 1873 in Putnam County, likely in Plymouth (or Bancroft now, whichever way you choose to look at it).
 There is no marriage record for Margaret Jane Phalen to the father of her children that I can locate but one source indicates that he was John Legg, born about 1873 according to my calculations.
 I have no proof whatsoever of this claim.